fgasparro/EdgeDS-Docs/docs/Reading_Data.rst

 Response Format
 ---------------

-Supported response formats include json, verbose json, and Sds.
+Supported response formats include JSON, verbose JSON, and SDS.

-The default response format for is json, which is used in all examples in this document.
-Default json responses do not include any values that are equal to the default value for their type.
+The default response format is JSON, which is used in all examples in this document.
+Default JSON responses do not include any values that are equal to the default value for their type.

-Verbose json responses include all values, including defaults, in the returned json payload.
-To specify verbose json return, add the header ``Accept-Verbosity`` with a value of ``verbose`` to the request.
+Verbose JSON responses include all values, including defaults, in the returned JSON payload.
+To specify verbose JSON return, add the header ``Accept-Verbosity`` with a value of ``verbose`` to the request, and set the ``Accept`` header with the value: ``application/json``.

 To specify SDS format, set the ``Accept`` header in the request to ``application/Sds``.

 Indexes and reading data
 ------------------------